katnovoa/feedreader/README.md

 * Project assets: https://github.com/udacity/frontend-nanodegree-feedreader

 ## Huge thanks to:
-* The Udacity slack channel for Fend Project 4
+* The Udacity slack channel for Fend Project 4 where fellow students share resources
-* All the awesome resources collected by Janice Medina for the FEND team especially the following: Matthew Crawfords FeedReader walk through
+* All the awesome resources collected by Janice Medina for the FEND student resource library